Skip to main content

 1. What happens if a California State Preschool Program (CSPP) was fully enrolled before July 1, 2022, and did not set aside five percent?
 What is the procedure for this scenario?

-For 2022–23, if a contractor did not set aside and reserve the five percent of funded enrollment for children with exceptional needs (for example, the program was fully enrolled prior to July 1, 2022), the currently enrolled children should not be disenrolled.
-After counting children with exceptional needs that are already enrolled, as children leave the program, the contractor must begin reserving spaces for children with exceptional needs, until five percent of funded enrollment is set aside.
+Starting in fiscal year 2022–23, if a contractor did not set aside and reserve the five percent of funded enrollment for children with exceptional needs (for example, the program was fully enrolled prior to July 1, 2022), the currently enrolled children should not be disenrolled.
+After counting children with exceptional needs that are already enrolled, as children leave the program, the contractor must begin reserving spaces for children with exceptional needs, until 5 percent of funded enrollment is set aside.

 2. What can California State Preschool Program (CSPP) contractors do if they are having trouble locating children with exceptional needs to enroll in the set aside?